Nearsoft/jobs/Frontend Developer.md

 # Must Have:
-* Strong with Ember.js :bowtie:
+* Strong with Ember.js :hamster:

 ## Nice to have:
 * Rails for backend.